Dil Se Dil Tak: Production

-The Series is produced by Shashi Sumeet Productions of Shashi Mittal and Sumeet Hukamchand Mittal.
+The series is produced by Shashi Sumeet Productions of Shashi Mittal and Sumeet Hukamchand Mittal.
 The series was initially titled Sangharsh.
-Later, Its title was changed to Dil Se Dil Tak.
+Later, its title was changed to Dil Se Dil Tak.

 Casting

 Earlier, Mishal Raheja was finalised to play the lead role in the series which was tentatively titled 'Sangharsh'.
-He was being considered for playing Salman Khan's character from the film Chori Chori Chupke Chupke on whose storyline this show is based upon.
-Then, there were also rumours that Shashank Vyas will play the lead, but he took up Jaana Na Dil Se Door, which he had signed for a year earlier.
-In September 2016, he was replaced by Sidharth Shukla to play the lead role.
+He was being considered for playing Salman Khan's character from the film Chori Chori Chupke Chupke on whose storyline this show is based.
+Then, there were also rumours that Shashank Vyas would play the lead, but he took up Jaana Na Dil Se Door, which he had signed for a year earlier.In September 2016, Shukla replaced Raheja to play the lead role.
 Around the same time, Jasmin Bhasin was finalized for the role played by Preity Zinta in Chori Chori Chupke Chupke.
 There were rumours that Chhavi Pandey would be romancing Raheja in the series and would play the role of Rani Mukherjee from the film Chori Chori Chupke Chupke.
 Finally, in late September, Rashami Desai was chosen for the role.
 Later, the show's title was changed to Dil Se Dil Tak.
 Thus, finally, Desai, Shukla and Bhasin were finalized to play the lead roles in Dil Se Dil Tak.
 In March 2017, Manish Raisinghan auditioned for the role played by Shukla in the show but later Shukla decided not to walk out of the show.
 After a few months, Desai's character was shown to have been killed in a car accident when she decided to leave the show.
 Later, in December 2017, Shukla finally left the show and was replaced by Rohan Gandotra.
 In January 2018, Desai made a comeback in the series but left the series in March 2018 when her character was shown to have died in the show.
 Iqbal Khan entered the series to play the lead role along with Gandotra and Bhasin.
 It then starred Gandotra, Bhasin and Khan in lead roles.